 - Creating new courses, reading lists, and citations.

 Librarians create courses, either directly or using the course loading integration profile.
 When creating a course, you can add instructors (users who have the Instructor role) to the course.
 Instructors can add or manage reading lists and citations using Leganto (see Introduction to Leganto).
-Librarians can use either Leganto or Alma to manage reading lists and citations.In Leganto, an instructor can create a reading list that is not associated with a course.
+Librarians can use either Leganto or Alma to manage reading lists and citations.In Leganto, an instructor can create a reading list that is not associated with a course (and, when enabled by the library, can even create the course).
 To enable an instructor to create a reading list associated with a course, or to associate a reading list to a course, a librarian must first add the instructor to the course in Alma.The user who first creates a reading list is the reading list owner.
 An owner (or librarian) can invite other instructors as owners or as collaborators.
 Collaborators can manage a list but not delete it.
 Reading list owners and collaborators are relevant only for Leganto.

 - For information on creating new courses, see Adding a Course.